Updated: Aug 29

 Mums and dads

-In many historical documents in the Netherlands, woman’s profession after their marriage is written down as ‘housewife’.
-Because the average women in Brabant could not write (but could often read a little), we don’t know if she was happy in that role.
-What we do know, is that women in these villages played an active part in the running of the farm.
+In many historical documents in the Netherlands, woman’s professions after their marriage are written down as ‘housewife’.
+Because the average women in Brabant could not write (but could often read a little), we don’t know if they were happy in that role.
+What we do know, is that women in these rural villages played an active part in the running of the farms.
 Dutch widows had great independence.
 This independent behavior is often named as a cause for which-hunts, like the one in Lierop en Mierlo.
 The image that most women were happy and content as housewives for centuries becomes less and less strong, the more research is done into the lives of common women.
-When not all our foremothers were as happy as we thought, then it is not that strange that not all women nowadays are happy being traditional mothers.
-Recent research has shown, that many women do want to have children, but would like to have more of a father-role within the family.
+When our foremothers weren't all as happy as we thought, then it is not that strange that women nowadays aren't all that happy being traditional mothers.
+For instance, recent Dutch research has shown, that many women do want to have children, but would like to have more of a father-role within the family.
 Still, a lot of women feel guilty and bad when they don’t enjoy cleaning or other caretaking duties withing the family, because this image of the happy housewife has persisted for centuries.

 Men will find it interesting too

 I wish to understand this forgotten history of women, because to me it feels like a big step towards the understanding of the struggles and choices women are confronted with today.
-First I imagined this project being mostly of interest to women and people who do not identify as men.
-However, it is of equal importance to men to know what half their genes went through.
+First I imagined this project being mostly of interest to women.
+However, it is of equal importance to men and people who identify as non-binary to know what half their genes went through.
 After all, I as a woman, am interested in the history of my forefathers as well.
 I see it as an enrichment of our identity as a human being.
 When we can place our matrilineal history next to our patrilineal history, we have a more complete image of who we are.

 (the story continues below the picture)